xvdp/dok/README.md

 # dok
 ## Nested Dockerfile for remote multiuser development

 This project is a stack of Docker image shells for multiuser development.
 OS and cuda are passed as baseimage at build time.
 Adding or replacing projects is modular.

+Notes:
+* follow installation instructions for docker
-To note: for deployment a ligher image with exact control of versions is preferred.
+* for deployment a ligher image with exact control of versions is preferred.

 ```